 Mr. Crowder started the Know Your Rights Unit at The Soulsville Charter School in 2014 in the wake of highly publicized police killings throughout the country, which had heightened a sense of trepidation about law enforcement among his students.
 Through lesson plans, role-playing, analyzing videos and podcasts, seminars, and guests including police officers, civil rights lawyers, sheriffs, and various peace-related organizations, the Unit teaches students how to “know their rights” when interacting with law enforcement and how to de-escalate situations and acknowledge the responsibility of police for professionalism.

 As one student early on in the Know Your Rights Unit commented after a local sheriff shared her perspective on police encounters, “It changed my perspective of what police officers go through every day, that they get scared, and have emotions like we do.
-I now see my rights as a tool to protect myself, not to have power over a police officer.
-That if you are respectful and calm the police are less likely to think you’re trying to pull something.”
+I now see my rights as a tool to protect myself, knowing that if you are respectful and calm the police are less likely to think you’re trying to pull something.”